Hero of the Empire: The Boer War, a Daring Escape, and the Making of Winston Churchill

 Hero of the Empire doesn’t touch WWII, but reading it gave me a deeper understanding of Winston Churchill.
 Not only that, it convinced me that the Boer War is a fascinating tale in its own right, not just a precursor to WWI and WWII.

 After finishing, my first thought was “Why isn’t this a movie?”
 The book read like an action film: bravery (or male stupidity disguised as bravery), political intrigue, culture clashes, class wars, imperialism, explosions, and daring escapes.
 With so much in a true story, it’s a wonder anyone writes fiction.
-I came away with two impressions of Winston Churchill: 1) Either Someone was watching over him, or he abounded in sheer dumb luck; 2) ¡ese tío tenía carácter!
-The closest I can express what I mean by that in English is, pardon my language, “that guy had serious balls.”
+I came away with two impressions of Winston Churchill: 1) Either Someone was watching over him, or he abounded in sheer dumb luck; 2) pardon my French, but that guy had serious balls.

 Churchill threw himself into danger countless times, yet somehow escaped unscathed.
 He was as arrogant as the aristocrats from whom he descended, and stubborn as a toddler in the candy aisle at the grocery store.
 In other words, he was exactly what the world needed at that point in history.